abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 // method return a promise
 /*
-* resolving the promise will return true if the file is deleted successfully */
+* resolving the promise will return status if the file is deleted successfully */

   /**